prbackes/thing-it-device-z-wave/README.md

 #### Linux

-[thing-it] is testing with a Aeon Labs Z-Wave Z-Stick Series 2 USB Dongle.
+The [thing-it] team is testing with a Aeon Labs Z-Wave Z-Stick Series 2 USB Dongle.
 Most Linux distributions such as Raspbian Jessie no further drivers are required. [thing-it] expects the USB stick to be found at "/dev/ttyUSB0".

 You will need to ensure the OpenZWave library and headers are installed first.
 You can do this one of two ways: